 Þora sat down and looked at Sean for a long time before speaking.

 “Who the fokking fokk are you?” she hissed.

 What would Billy have done in this situation?
 Sean ran through a few scenarios in the silence that followed Þora’s outburst.
 Stonewall her?
 Laugh it off?
 Act dumb?
 Billy had gone through this scene, in one form or another, numerous times.
 What were the tricks that Billy used to use?
 Sean knew that no matter how bad the scene, Billy would never get mad and would never cause a scene.
 Then Sean began to remember the “advice” Billy had given him for handling a bad scene with a woman:

 “Let her talk her way through it.
 There is no point in starting a fight about love and sex.
 She’ll cover all sides of the situation—if you keep your mouth shut.
 Let her flow on and on like a river.
-She’ll eventually reach a point where her wild rapids will change into a calm lake.”“Lately, I don’t know,” Sean said.
+She’ll eventually reach a point where the wild rapids will empty into a calm lake.”“Lately, I don’t know,” Sean said.
 He looked deeply into Þora’s eyes—as if he could find the answer there, “Help me,” he said.
 Sean was feeling even more disgusted with himself—were such a thing possible.

 “Help you?” said Þora, “How can I help such a man?
 You treat me like a stykki af skít, you don’t call, then tell me you were out all night ‘thinking’ and then you show up at the hangover shack with new clothes and fokking wingtip shoes?
 Wingtip shoes!
 What kind of fool do you take me for?
 What’s her name?
 Someone I know?
 Don’t tell me it was some fokking ferðamaður stelpu!”